 Excursion 2.
 Visit two farms, meadows and pastures in Aralar and Aizkorri mountain ranges, led by Idoia Biurrun.

 We will then move to Ataun, in the western foothills of the Aralar range, where we will learn about an old method of bringing the hay to the valley from the steep slopes in the hills, and also have a nice walk by the stream and surrounding meadows.
-In Ataun, we might visit another farm, but this is not fixed yet.

 We will then travel to Arantzazu (45 min.), already in the Aizkorri-Aratz Natural Park.
 In Arantzazu, we will first hike for 2-3 hours to mountain grasslands above the village, and afterwards visit the Gomiztegi farm and shepherd school.
 They will show us their facilities, how they make the Idiazabal cheese with the milk of the Latxa sheep, and perform a demonstration with Basque shepherd dogs working with sheep herds.

 Both excursions will join at 19:00 for the Grassland Party nearby the Arantzazu sanctuary.